Pranay92/hapi-next/README.md

 You're free to call reply() anywhere in the function chain.
 This will just stop calling the next function in the chain and send the response directly to the client. hapi-next **DOES NOT** overrides the `reply()` method.

 ### Change log

+**0.4.0** Added back **series.promise** as a new method of passing values in between.
+This is useful when we don't necessarily need to use callbacks, instead simply return promise frome each function.

 **0.3.0** Removed **data** as a third argument from the functions.
 Use **reply.data** instead for passing data between functions.